35K

 Flight Duration: 5-7 minutes (approx.)

-Your helicopter returns to Pheriche following an unforgettable aerial experience over the Everest Base Camp and the surrounding peaks.
-If you were the first group in the flyover trip, the chopper will take the remaining passengers for another round of flyover.
-Once everyone has experienced it, the passengers (in the group of five) regroup and get ready for the next leg of the journey.
+Following the aerial experience your helicopter returns to Pheriche.
+Your time over the Everest Base Camp and the surrounding peaks comes to an end.
+If you were the first group in the flyover trip it is your time to get down and rest.
+The chopper will take the remaining passengers for another round of flyover.
+Once everyone has experienced it, the passengers, who are in the group of five, regroup.
+And they get ready for the next leg of the journey.

-The chopper then flies to the Hotel Everest View.
-It is located in Syangboche, just above Namche Bazaar.
+The chopper then flies to the Hotel Everest View in Syangboche.
+It is just above Namche Bazaar.
 Here, the ground stop time is around 1 hour.
 It will be a quick breakfast break followed by the exploration of the beautiful scenery as seen from the hotel.

-As the hotel is located at an altitude of 3,880m, it offers an amazing spectacle of Everest and the other Himalayas.
-You can relish a once-in-a-lifetime breakfast with the towering mountains unfolding around you.
+The hotel is located at an altitude of 3,880m.
+It offers an amazing spectacle of Everest and the other Himalayas.
+You can relish a rare breakfast opportunity with the towering mountains unfolding around you.

 Phase 5: Hotel Everest View to Lukla